dtransposed/Lagrange/_posts/2019-08-12-Action-Recognition-Attention.md

 <img src="/assets/8/3000.gif" width="480">

 <em> Attention module allows the network to explain its choice of class by pointing at important parts of the video.</em>

-Independent of the action recognition problem the machine learning community observed a surge of scientific work which uses soft attention model - introduced initially for machine translation by Bahdanau et. al 2014[^1] .
+Independent of the action recognition problem, the machine learning community observed a surge of scientific work which uses soft attention model - introduced initially for machine translation by Bahdanau et. al 2014[^1] .
 It has gotten more attention then its sibling, hard attention, because of its deterministic behavior and simplicity.
 The intuition behind the attention mechanism can be easily explained using human perception.
 Our visual processing system tends to focus selectively on parts of the receptive field while ignoring other irrelevant information.
 This helps us to filter out noise and effectively reason about the surrounding world.
 Similarly, in several problems involving language, speech or vision, some parts of the input can be more relevant compared to others.
 For instance, in translation and summarization tasks, only certain words in the input sequence may be relevant for predicting the next word.

 The purpose of this blog post is to present how the visual attention can be used for action recognition.
 I will give a short overview of the history, discuss the neural network architectures used in the tutorial together with the implementation details and finally present the results produced by two methods: Attention LSTM __(ALSTM)__ and Convolutional Attention LSTM __(ConvALSTM)__.
 The code for this tutorial can be found in my github repo.